DD2480-Group10/javaparser/report.md

 - *cleanTheLineOfLeftOverSpace* 27 lines of code.
 - *matching* 36 lines of code
 - *calculate* 13 lines of code
+- *toToken* 29 lines of code
+- *isAssignableMatchTypeParametersMatchingQName* 47 lines of code

 3. What is the purpose of the functions?